ServiceInnovationLab/staging-site/_services_projects/smartStart.md

 subtitle: SmartStart provides step-by-step information and support to help you access the right services for you and your baby.
 permalink: /projects/smartStart/
 redirect_from: /projects/smartStart/
-excerpt: SmartStart provides step-by-step information and support to help you access the right services for you and your baby.
+excerpt: NZ’s first, award-winning integrated service providing information in one place to help prospective parents access the services they need.
 image: /assets/img/projects/smartStart.png
 image_accessibility: Two images of an iPhone displaying different views of SmartStart's website.
 github_repo: